-The Governors do not have the right to exclude a student.
-Governors will review the use of exclusion in Kenton School regularly.
-The Governing Body will establish both a Discipline Committee and when the need arises and an independent Appeal Panel.
+The Governors do not have the right to permanently exclude or suspend a student.
+Governors will review the use of permanent exclusions and suspensions in the school regularly.
+The Governing Body will establish both a Discipline Committee and when the need arises an independent Appeal Panel.